 \section{Conclusions}

-This work aims to obtain a more complete picture of the cosmic star formation history in the $z>3$ Universe, i.e., to bridge the extreme population of optically-dark galaxies (or $H$-dropouts) with the most common population of lower mass, less attenuated galaxies, such as LBGs.
-We use a more permissive criterion ($H>$ 26.5 mag \& [4.5] $<$ 25 mag) to select optically-dark/faint galaxies (i.e., OFGs) at high redshifts, not limited to the most extreme cases.
-This criterion selects extremely dust-obscured massive galaxies that are normal star-forming galaxies (dust obscuration typically E(B-V) $>$ 0.4) with lower stellar masses at high redshifts than $H$-dropouts.
-In addition, our selection method can select OFGs without contamination from passive/old galaxies.
+This work aims to obtain a more complete picture of the cosmic star formation history in the $z>3$ Universe, that is, to bridge the extreme population of optically dark/faint galaxies (or $H$-dropouts) with the most common population of lower mass, less attenuated galaxies, such as LBGs.
+We use a more permissive criterion ($H>$ 26.5 mag \& [4.5] $<$ 25 mag) to select optically dark/faint galaxies (i.e., OFGs) at high redshifts, which avoids limiting the sample to the most extreme cases.
+This criterion selects extremely dust-obscured massive galaxies that are normal star-forming galaxies, with dust obscuration typically at E(B-V) $>$ 0.4, with lower stellar masses at high redshifts than $H$-dropouts.
+In addition, our selection method has the capacity to select OFGs without contamination from passive or old galaxies.
 In the GOODS-ALMA region, we have a total of 28 OFGs (including a candidate IRAC 4.5$\mu$m dropout).
 We analyzed the properties of individual and stacked OFGs, respectively.
 We calculated their SFRD and quantified the incompleteness of our understanding of the cosmic star-formation history in the $z>3$ Universe.